Frequently Asked Questions about Meal Plans

-Fall semester DPU Points/DPU Plus plans are valid beginning August 24, 2013.
-Authorized early arrivals will have access to their plans beginning August 17, 2013.
-On January 11, 2014, spring semester points will be added to accounts.
-DPU Points/ DPU Plus will expire on Monday, May 19, 2014.
+Fall semester DPU Points/DPU Plus plans are valid beginning the Saturday prior to the start of classes.
+Authorized early arrivals will have access to their plans upon their scheduled and approved arrival.
+On January 11, 2015, spring semester points will be added to accounts.
+DPU Points/ DPU Plus will expire on the Monday immediately following commencement.

 What if I have points left over?

 Fall semester unused points will roll over into the spring semester.
-At the end of the spring semester, May 19, 2014, any unused points will be forfeited.
+At the end of the spring semester any unused points will be forfeited.
 Please refer to your dining contract or housing contract for more detailed information.

 Where can I use my points?

 DPU Points can be used in the Hub Café, Hub Express, Den Bistro and Convenience store, Café Roy, and Café Allegro.
-They can also be used at Joe and Olive's Coffee Shop, 2 West Bistro, and The Fluttering Duck, which are located in The Inn at DePauw.
+They can also be used at 2 West Bistro and The Fluttering Duck, which are located in The Inn at DePauw.
 You may dine at any of these locations and spend any amount as often as you like.